Derek Jeter: 1995–1998

 Following his Rookie of the Year season, Jeter was considered to be among a "new crop" of MLB shortstops on the rise, along with Alex Rodriguez and Nomar Garciaparra, as the careers of older shortstops such as Cal Ripken Jr., Barry Larkin, Ozzie Smith, and Alan Trammell were concluding.
 Rodriguez, the first overall selection in the 1993 MLB draft, first contacted Jeter about his experiences as a high first-round pick.
 The two became friends to the extent that The New York Times journalist Jack Curry commented "[r]arely have two higher-profile opponents been as close."
 Rodriguez described Jeter as being "like my brother," even though they were on-field adversaries.

 Before the 1997 season, Jeter and the Yankees agreed on a $540,000 contract with performance bonuses.
 Becoming the Yankees' leadoff batter, Jeter batted .291, with 10 home runs, 70 RBIs, 116 runs, and 190 hits.
 Though he hit two home runs during the 1997 American League Division Series, the Yankees lost to the Cleveland Indians, three games to two.

 Jeter earned $750,000 for the 1998 season.
-That year, Jeter was selected for his first All-Star Game.
+That year, he was selected for his first All-Star Game.
 In the regular season, he batted .324 with a league-leading 127 runs, 19 home runs, and 84 RBIs, for a team that won 114 games during the regular season and is widely considered to be one of the greatest of all time.
 In the playoffs, Jeter hit only .176 in the 1998 ALDS and ALCS, but batted .353 in the World Series, as the Yankees defeated the San Diego Padres in four games.
 At season's end, Jeter finished third in voting for the AL Most Valuable Player (MVP) Award.